Eppo-exp/eppo-docs/docs/guides/anonymous-explainer.md

 ![Creating Anonymous SQL Assignments](/img/anonymous-experiments/creating_assignment_definition.gif)

 Finally, create a Fact SQL definition that utilizes the anonymous visitor-to-user model described previously to infer an anonymous idea for the user-level fact table.
-Be sure to specify the anonymous entity as the `Entity` and use the anonymous identifier from the anonymous visitor-to-user model for the `Enity ID` column.
+Be sure to specify the anonymous entity as the `Entity` and use the anonymous identifier from the anonymous visitor-to-user model for the `Entity ID` column.

 ![Creating Fact SQL Definition](/img/anonymous-experiments/creating_fact_sql.gif)